sky02112/Nutritrack/SECURITY.md

 - Access to student records is strictly limited to authorized personnel
 - Regular security audits are conducted
 - All data handling complies with relevant educational privacy regulations
+- All commits to this repository are verified using GPG signatures

 Thank you for helping keep NutriTrack and its users safe!